 open/close all folders

 Artificial Stupidity: The enemy is reasonably smart in certain areas; they'll throw grenades at clustered player groups, know to use cover (most of the time), and tend to go for their special abilities when they can.
 However, much of this behavior depends on playing by their rules.
-The enemy is prone to throwing grenades at their own allies even when you're within melee range.
 The AI can be drawn into a turkey shoot through a simple strategy: hide all your people behind a corner, have one runner aggro the enemy, then run back to your corner and set everyone to overwatch.
 One by one, the enemy will file in to their almost certain deaths, and you'll get away with barely a scratch to show for it.
 It's not always a viable strategy, but it works for a lot of encounters.
 The enemy also has no concept of friendly fire and will gladly grenade their fellows if it means hitting your runners.

 Attack Drone: Riggers can control various attack drones, which can use their smaller size to do things like navigate Air Vent Passageways to flank enemies.
 They are a formidable force in the hands of a competent Rigger.